YoussefHenna/tud-im-cloudflare-lb-measurments/README.md

 npm run build:globalPing
 ```

+##### Modes
+Standard `globalPing` selects one probe on the region and runs all request on that single probe to get as many LB instances visible from that probe.

+Sequential mode `npm run run:globalPingSeq` will run through all probes of the regions sequentially, each run/request from another probe.
+Use sequantial to uncover more load balancer across the region, use standard for more targeted discovery of a single LB.

 ### Data Output

 All responses are parsed, flattened, and appended to a **CSV file** for easy analysis.
 Timestamped files saved in `results/*` directory from where the script is called from